.

 LIS

-Simplify, Automate, Succeed: The Role of Modern LIS Systems in Lab Workflow Optimization
+Simplify, Automate, Succeed: The Role of the Modern LIS System in Lab Workflow Optimization

-Modern LIS systems also support other laboratory software systems and automation within the lab, uniting all laboratory informatics into one source of truth that improves accuracy, reduces test turnaround times, and frees up staff time for more complex tasks.
+The modern LIS system also supports other laboratory software systems and automation within the lab, uniting all informatics into one source of truth that improves accuracy, reduces test turnaround times, and frees up staff time for more complex tasks.

 Here are a few examples that demonstrate how modern pathology LIS systems can support other diagnostic lab software and help create simplified laboratory workflow management:

-• Slide Staining: Automated slide stainers can apply stains to tissue sections, and these systems can also be programmed to produce multiple stains on a single slide.
-Automation leads to quick and accurate processing of a large volume of slides.
+• Slide Staining: Automated slide stainers apply stains to tissue sections with speed and consistency and can be configured to produce multiple stains on a single slide.
+This automation supports high-volume processing while improving accuracy and repeatability.

-Choosing the Right LIS System: What Modern Labs Need - and What to Avoid
+Choosing the Best LIS System: What Modern Labs Need - and What to Avoid

 Are you ready to learn more?

-Click below to contact us at LigoLab and set up a 15-minute introductory call with a lab information system specialist who can answer all your questions.
+Click below to contact us at LigoLab and schedule a 15-minute introductory call with a laboratory information system specialist who can answer all your initial questions.

 Michael Kalinowski